The World In Play: Chapter 6: Consequences

 "And a cross-quarter day," Ann said.
 "I find quarter days and cross-quarter days to be busy.
 We'll see what happens.
 I'm due at home."

 Well, that was interesting, Raoul thought again.
 Are she and the bartender working together?
 If so, on what?
 Whatever it might be, if they are, can I use them?
 How?
 Why hasn't Stevenson taken the obvious step of enthralling her?
+Where's the worshipful gaze?
 That smile had not been totally besotted, the way it should have been.
 Well, she is a gawk.
 Maybe he thought she wasn't worth the effort.
 Maybe he has other women.

 Stevenson and Ann Grove walked over to the blanket check where Karelle handed out the white silk trench coat.
 Stevenson took it and held it for the woman.
 They exchanged smiles, and the woman left.
 Stevenson did not watch her go, but returned through the door beside the right end of the bar.